HomeLatest NewsDefenceFrance ready to supply warships to Greece, over $5 billion deal announcement soon

 According to top sources, the leaders of Greece and France are expected to announce a major, multi-billion-euro deal in Paris on Tuesday involving the acquisition by Greece of at least six French-built warships.

-Greek Prime Minister Kyriakos Mitsotakis, who flew to Paris on Monday for talks with French President Emmanuel Macron, said in an interview that “we are heading towards a substantive deepening of the strategic cooperation between Greece and France.”
+Greek Prime Minister Kyriakos Mitsotakis, who flew to Paris on Monday for talks with French Emmanuel Macron, said in an that “we are heading towards a substantive deepening of the strategic cooperation between Greece and France.”

 He, however, declined to comment on the reported warship deal — which Greek media say would be worth about 5 billion euros ($5.8 billion) — only saying that announcements would be made Tuesday.